How to Use FireFox On Your Android TV & NVIDIA Shield

 Finally, you can sign in to your Mozilla account and share tabs between your desktop and your Television.

-FireFox TV is easily one of the best web browsers for Android TV.
+Firefox TV is easily one of the best web browsers for Android TV.
 It’s a fast, streamlined app that’s super-easy to use.

 With Puffin TV adopting a paid subscription model, this is an alternative that you should definitely check out.

-For more great articles like this, head on over to my NVIDIA Shield TV resource page.
-There you’ll find all of my tips, tricks, reviews and tutorials to help you get the most out of your NVIDIA Shield.
+For more great articles like this, visit my NVIDIA Shield TV resource page.
+You’ll find all of my tips, tricks, reviews, and tutorials to help you get the most out of your NVIDIA Shield.

 Tim Wells